 In this example we have just spent the whole of this executive’s after tax income excluding their bonus prior to the basic living expenses.
 We have not yet paid for the food, household running costs, car running costs, health bills and any other of the fixed expenditure that comes with a family.

 Mentally this example executive is in the top 1% of income earners in Australia.
 But with a geared-up lifestyle, there is only small, if any, increases in ‘wealth’ each year – usually only super payments, the long-term incentive plan when received and any principal component of the monthly mortgage when not redrawn to pay school fees.

 Building wealth isn’t easy.
 Especially when your focus is your work and you’re working 62 hours a week.
 Add the time you’re thinking about work and that doesn’t leave a lot of time left.
 Then you need to prioritise the family, your physical health, mental health, the household chores – its little wonder that prioritising building your wealth doesn’t rank number one on the list.
 It probably doesn’t even rank in the top ten.

-If you want to get fit, you hire a personal trainer.
-If you want to build wealth, hire a financial planner.
+If you want to get fit, you hire a professional trainer.
+If you want to build wealth, hire a financial planner

 A lack of professional guidance is a scenario we see all the time.
 People that have been through executive roles for twenty years and have come out the other side burnt out and barely financially better off than many of the people that worked for them during that time.
 We have implemented plans with high income earning executives in the past that see them still enjoy the luxurious lifestyle, but grow enviable wealth which with visibility of the tangible benefit from their effort, allow them to continue to focus for longer.
 It removes a major stress from their life, the financial stability of their family.